 How EMDR Reduces Stress, Trauma and PTSD

 EMDR — Eye Movement Desensitization and Reprocessing–is one of the major tools for treating PTSD (Post-Traumatic Stress Disorder).
-I use it in my Washington, DC trauma counseling practice to treat PTSD and a range of issues that originate in trauma or stress.
+I am certified by EMDRIA and use it in my Washington, DC trauma counseling practice to treat PTSD and a range of issues that originate in trauma or stress.
 EMDR can break the hold of traumatic memories.

 It works by tackling a neurological feature of stress; using rapid eye movements similar to the eye movements which occur while people are dreaming during REM sleep.
 By bringing these rapid eye movements about during waking hours, I can “tap in” to the neurological pathways that formed around the cause of distress.
 This helps the brain to learn a new way to react.
 This is a proven technique to treat a wide range of psychological disorders, particularly related to anxiety.

 - We begin by discussing your problems and exploring their origin.
 We develop a plan to help you to learn a new way to respond to distressing memories.

 - Over the next few sessions, I will apply the EMDR (eye movement desensitization reprocessing) technique to reduce stress while asking you to think of things that evoke the traumatic event or events in your past.

 - During this process, these eye movements train your brain to react differently to the painful memories.